How to get over a breakup, heal, recover and regain happiness

 ... you were told "it's over" this week

-In case of the former you need a little time to just 'be' and not do anything at all for another week or so (if at all possible).
+In the case of the former, you need a little time to just 'be' and not do anything at all for another week or so (if at all possible).
 Definitely don't make any decisions about your future just yet.

-If you have ended the relationship (you're likely to be further in the grieving process) or the break-up happened some time ago, here is what you can do to help yourself:
+If you have ended the relationship (you're likely to be further in the grieving process) or the break-up happened some time ago, here's what you can do to help yourself:

 - Focus on yourself, if you've found yourself focused a great deal on your ex-partner or husband/wife.
-If you've focused too much on yourself, turned inwards and stopped seeing friends and family - it's time to focus outwards and engage with their lives.
+Or, if you've focused too much on yourself, turned inwards and stopped seeing friends and family - it's time to focus outwards and engage with their lives instead.

 - Stop blaming - your ex and yourself.
-It's the one thing that is going to stop you being able to let go and move on.
+It's the one thing that's going to stop you being able to let go and move on.
 I know from experience that is much harder if you haven't been given the opportunity to 'spit it all out' and talk it over.
-The never being given an opportunity to have a conversation about it may be harder to forgive than the reasons as to why your relationship or marriage ended and how it ended.
+Never having the opportunity to have a conversation about it may be harder to forgive than the reasons why your relationship or marriage ended and how it ended.

 - Change your surroundings, move furniture, clear up, buy new sheets and pillows for your bed.
 This is your space (if indeed it is and you haven't had to move in with someone as a temporary solution)!
 It will help you gain a measure of control, and having a sense of control is one of our essential emotional needs (see related articles).

-- Delete what and who needs to be deleted from your social media sites as much as you can, so as not to be confronted with your ex's to-ings and fro-ings at any time of the day.
+- Delete whatever and whoever needs to be deleted from your social media sites as much as you can, so as not to be confronted with your ex's to-ings and fro-ings at any time of the day.

 - Remind your friends and family to keep your ex out of the conversation if possible.
-Ask them to be really sensitive when that can't be avoided (possibly because of your insistence to tell!).
+Ask them to be really sensitive when that can't be avoided (possibly because of your insistence that they tell you stuff!).

 - Get professional help if you need to.
 No need to suffer in silence.
-Speak to one or our licensed online therapists.
+Speak to one of our licensed online therapists.

 Remember that by taking control and doing something to deal with the pain of an ending you're always going to feel better.

-However, I do appreciate that after all that you are left with a hole in your life for at least a while.
+However, I do appreciate that after all that, you're left with a hole in your life for at least a while.
 And you know what?
 There's not much more you can do about that.
-It is what it is - a painful time in your life which you can only partly share with loved ones.
-In the end you're on your own.
+It is what it is - a painful time in your life.
+You can help the process along though by sharing what you can with people who care about you.

 Bleeding Heart plant